kimvandenhouten/SimPyManufacturing-documentation/docs/source/usage.rst

 Creating a factory
 ----------------

-To generate a simulation tool for a certain factory, you can use the :py:func:`Factory object.
+To generate a simulation tool for a certain factory, you can use the :py:func:`Factory' object.

 For example
 >>> from classes.classes import Factory